-PARENTAL ALIENATION ANONYMOUS ONE YEAR BIRTHDAY CELEBRATION!!
+PARENTAL ALIENATION ANONYMOUS ANNIVERSARY CELEBRATION!!

 March 15, 2021 PA-A.org (parental alienation anonymous) had it’s 1st 12 step support group meeting.
 It was a Monday night and it was a step 1 meeting.
 Step 1 reads; “We admitted we were powerless over people/institutions/things and that our lives were unmanageable.”

 Step 1 sums up why and how the group was formed and why it is flourishing.
 The first word of the 1st step is “WE”.
 “WE” connects every parent, grandparent and relative struggling with any form of alienation.
 “WE” signifies community, relation, belonging and understanding.
 “WE” is a welcoming home to a place where everyone understands our language and our stories of longing, loss, anger and hope.

 “Powerless” in the first step is a surrender to how we are trying to manage other people lives, our lives and alienation.
 Most of us are desperate and have tried almost everything in our current toolbox to combat this disease of relationships.
 The admission of powerlessness is not an admission of helplessness or uselessness.
 It is a surrender to the idea that we cannot control anybody, any institution or any thing.
 It is acknowledging how much power we do have when we focus on ourselves and the power to work diligently in our own lives, to grow emotionally, intellectually and spiritually.
 In turning the focus on ourselves, we realize we can finally enter this space of self-agency and recovery.
 Recovery of creativity, of hope, of possibilities and the knowledge that we no longer need to manage the whole world.